 Nulba goes down the road, which is no more than a track pounded intermittently by feet and carts.
 Once in a moon or two there’s one of the heavy, self-moving trucks.
 She steered a truck once, when her aunt was dead and before someone noticed and came to take it, someone maybe as broad and firm as Nulba is now.
 Nulba’s kerchief is lying back in the field and her head is boiling as she hurries down the road under the sun.

 Renneyeh’s first daughter is a ways out in the empty acres of scrub and dried grass that lie between house and road and school downriver, but Nulba’s eagle eye can spot her.
-Tight on the ground, red marks on the arms.
+Tight on the ground, red marks on the body.
 There are no brackens in her fist.
-Instead there is blood.

 Pualan, he been irregular of a thirdday for this reason.